pnowakowski-gl/talent-eng/README.md

 '''
 pip install -r requirements.txt
 '''
+Run the test from the root folder with the command:
+'''
+pytest
+'''

 # Structure of the Framework
-src/config - configuration of the Framework
+src/config - contains configuration of the framework src/data - contains data of the framework src/models - contains framework's models
+src/providers - contains providers for the framework tests/ - localization of the tests to run

+# Before commit
+run isort .
+run black .